TehEdges/HL2DM-DeathFinder/README.md

 The program takes two arguments:
 1. **Input Directory**: Directory containing the `.dem` files.
 2. **Output Directory**: Directory where the parsed CSV files will be saved.
+3. **Save Chat**: True to save the chat to the csv, false to not save the chat.

 Each generated CSV file includes two sections: **Deaths** and **Chat**.